Brittany and Andrew’s Pretty Fall Wedding at Thomas Jefferson’s Childhood Home

 The Sparkler Send-Off

-Guests lined the long, historic plantation walkway to give the newlyweds a sparkler send-off.
+Guests lined the long, historic walkway to give the newlyweds a sparkler send-off.

 Photography: Katie Stoops